Wisconsin Republicans urge removal of DA over parade deaths - NewsBreak

 Wisconsin Republicans urge removal of DA over parade deaths

-More than a dozen Republican Wisconsin state lawmakers on Monday called on Democratic Gov. Tony Evers to remove Milwaukee County’s top prosecutor because his office recommended $1,000 bail for a man before he allegedly drove his vehicle through a Christmas parade, killing six people.
+MADISON, Wis.
+(AP) — More than a dozen Republican Wisconsin state lawmakers on Monday called on Democratic.
+Gov. Tony Evers to remove Milwaukee County’s top prosecutor because his office recommended $1,000 bail for a man before he allegedly drove his vehicle through a Christmas parade, killing six people.

 Darrell Brooks Jr. posted the bail five days before prosecutors say he drove his SUV through the packed parade route in Waukesha on Nov.
 21, killing five adults and one child and injuring about 60 other people.